MichalKir/st-proxmox-templates/README.md

    You can press SHIFT+F10 to open cmd when you are on error screen and than change drives until you find the one with Virtio drivers on.
    I plan to move drivers step to script installation to omit this issue.
    When you find the correct drive it should be the same for future builds.
+3. EFI errors during the boot.
+   Check if your Windows ISO file is checked in Boot Order under Options menu of the VM.
+If not, update boot_order variable.

 ### Manual